zipvilization/Zipvilization/world/solumworld/index.md

 A Colonist may have enough Territory for a City while that City is still developing.

-SolumWorld should be capable of representing that distinction.
+SolumWorld should be capable of communicating that distinction at world scale.

 For example:

 > **Territory: City**
+>
 > **Maturity: Developing**

-may correspond to a graphical City that visibly reflects incomplete development.
+may correspond to a graphical City whose world-scale appearance reflects incomplete development.

 But the graphical design cannot determine maturity.